MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-manage-eventstream-destinations.md

 To add a destination to an eventstream, you need the following prerequisites:

-- Access to the Fabric **premium workspace** where the eventstream is located with **Contributor** or higher permissions.
+- Access to a workspace in the Fabric capacity license mode (or) the Trial license mode with Contributor or higher permissions.
-- For an Eventhouse, Lakehouse, or Fabric Activator destination, access to the **premium workspace** where the destination is located with **Contributor** or higher permissions.
+- For an Eventhouse, Lakehouse, or Fabric Activator destination, access to the workspace where the destination is located with **Contributor** or higher permissions.

 ## Supported destinations